The 20 Best Ehlers-Danlos Syndrome (EDS) Doctors Near Me in Connecticut, US

 English

-Barbara Kage is a Rheumatologist in Manchester, Connecticut.
-Dr. Kage is rated as an Experienced provider by MediFind in the treatment of Ehlers-Danlos Syndrome (EDS).
-Her top areas of expertise are Psoriatic Arthritis, Psoriasis, Osteopenia, and Melorheostosis with Osteopoikilosis.
+Barbara Kage is an Internal Medicine specialist and a Rheumatologist in Manchester, Connecticut.
+Dr. Kage has been practicing medicine for over 39 years and is rated as an Experienced provider by MediFind in the treatment of Ehlers-Danlos Syndrome (EDS).
+Her top areas of expertise are Psoriatic Arthritis, Psoriasis, Osteopenia, and Melorheostosis.
+Dr. Kage is currently accepting new patients.

 Experienced in Ehlers-Danlos Syndrome (EDS)